 Employee Spotlight: Karlin Wong, Product Manager

-As Product Manager, Karlin Wong, is responsible leading product efforts from conception to launch.
+As Product Manager, Karlin Wong is responsible for leading product efforts from conception to launch.

 On a regular basis, we talk with our team members about their experience working at Canoe, and their future goals and aspirations.
 This week, we talked with Karlin Wong, Product Manager